Out-of-State Hearings FAQ

 Generally, the Secretary of State will accept any evaluator or treatment provider.
 If licensed in the state where you reside, we will work with your evaluator to eliminate potential issues and problems that often arise.
 If you will be using an out-of-state evaluator, we will contact the evaluator to verify that they are aware of all Illinois Secretary of State requirements.

 Usually not.
 We will determine how to proceed based on multiple factors including the number of prior DUI arrests, when those arrests occurred, and the treatment already completed.

 You have the right to an attorney but are not required to have a lawyer represent you in the out-of-state hearing process.
 However, it is highly recommended that you have legal counsel who is experienced and concentrates in this complex area of the law.
 Our office will guide you through the entire process from start to finish.
-We will obtain and review your driving record and arrest history, complete alcohol/drug use history, and [if applicable] obtain and review of all of your prior hearing records or denial orders.
+We will obtain and review your driving record and arrest history, complete alcohol/drug use history, and [if applicable] obtain and review all of your prior hearing records or denial orders.
 Our office will only agree to represent you if, in our professional opinion, we believe that we can obtain a successful result in your case.
-If we agree to proceed, we will provide you with detailed written instructions as to the specific steps to follow.
+If we agree to proceed, we will provide you with detailed instructions as to the specific steps to follow.
 We will review all of your documentation prior to submission and make certain that they meet all Secretary of State requirements.
-We will address any issues with your evaluator or treatment provider and verify they are resolved prior to submission.
+We will address any issues with your evaluator and verify they are resolved prior to submission.
 All questions you have will be answered promptly and accurately.

 Typically, you cannot apply for a hardship license unless you are a resident of Illinois.
 The only exception to this rule is if you have a valid license in the state where you reside, you can then apply for a hardship license if you have a need to drive in Illinois.